Divorce in Alberta

 - If you and your spouse are on good terms, and would like to try divorce mediation, then you can search for mediators who are registered with the Alberta Family Mediation Society.
 As Morrison LLP’s lawyers are Practicing Mediators with the AFMS, you can also call us to schedule a divorce mediation.

-2. Talk to Your Spouse – If you are on speaking terms: speak!
+6. Talk to Your Spouse – If you are on speaking terms: speak!
 Divorces work best when spouses can cooperate to work out their issues.
 You will save time, money, and emotional energy this way.
 At the very least, it is a good idea to talk to your spouse or family members about your post-separation plans.
-Questions to consider are: who will live in the family home, where will the children live, and how will you earn an income?

-6. Revise your Will – No one plans to die during their divorce, but life (and death) happens.
-It is good practice to revise your will so that your Estate is disposed of how you would like.
-Without a will, your ex-spouse could inadvertently wind-up with your stuff.
+7. Revise your Will – It is good practice to revise your will so that your Estate is disposed of how you would like.
+Without a will, your ex-spouse could inadvertently wind-up with all of your property.
+You should make sure to update your beneficiaries for any RRSP, pension, or insurance policies, because the administrator of the same may not follow the terms of your will, depending upon where they are headquartered.

 How Do I Get a Divorce in Alberta?